Published Scientific Papers

 EPA estimates up to 5 reports will come out of the Analysis of Existing Data projects.

 Well File Review

-EPA estimates 5 journal articles or reports will come out of the Case Studies projects.
+EPA estimates 5 reports will come out of the Case Studies projects.